Shirley McKechnie: Early life and education

 Born Shirley Elizabeth Gorham was born on 18 June 1926 in Melbourne, McKechnie was educated at Albion State School, followed by Williamstown High School.
 She took dance lessons from the age of four and began ballet at ten.
 On finishing school, she worked at the Melbourne and Metropolitan Board of Works, but continued her dance training in the Bodenweiser technique.

 Career

 McKechnie opened her first dance school in 1945.
 In 1948 she married Ken McKechnie and had two children before establishing another dance school in 1955.

 In 1963 she founded the Australian Contemporary Dance Theatre and served as its artistic director until 1973.
-After studying dance in the USA and Canada, including three months at the Juilliard School in New York, she developed the curriculum for Australia's first degree course in dance at Rusden College (now Deakin University) in 1975.
+After studying dance in the US and Canada, including three months at the Juilliard School in New York, she developed the curriculum for Australia's first degree course in dance at Rusden College (now Deakin University) in 1975.
 Along with Dame Peggy van Praagh, she was one of the co-founders of Ausdance.

 She was interviewed by James Murdoch for an episode of "Dance: Videos of Australian dancers and choreographers" in 1988.
 She herself interviewed a number of dancers, including Meryl Tankard and Graeme Murphy, for the Australian choreographers oral history project from 1990.